MagicalTux/goro/README.md

 | xml*       |        |                                                |
 | gd         |        | without gd                                     |

+# Concepts

+## Process

+A process object will typically be created only once in a runtime environment, and is used to keep some objects cached, as well as global stream wrapper resources.
+Persistant connections, run time cache, etc are stored at the Process level.

+## GlobalCache (optional)

+A special global status intermediate between Process and Global that causes declarations of classes and functions to be kept between scripts, typically useful when using an autoloader.

+## Global

+When a request is received or execution of a script is requested, a new Global context is created.
+The global context contains runtime level details such as global variables, declared functions, classes, constants, etc.

+## Context

+Context is a local context, such as within a running function etc. Global has a root context, and each function call causes instantiation of a new context so that variables space is kept separated.

 # Contributing

 Right now, code for extensions is the most needed part.